janaSunrise/spotify-twitter-banner/README.md

 ## Show your support

 We love people's support in growing and improving.
-Be sure to leave a 🌟 if you like the project and also be sure to contribute, if you're interested!
+Be sure to drop a 🌟 if you like the project and also be sure to contribute, if you're interested!

 <div align="center">Made by Sunrit Jana with ❤</div>